domoskanonos/goldjungs/README.md

 - **Tom**: Illusionen und Kreativität, um Fallen oder Gegner zu täuschen.

 Diese Welt ist durchwoben von **Grautönen**: Weder die „Guten“ sind ausschließlich heldenhaft, noch die „Bösen“ sind durchweg bösartig.
 Alle haben ihre Ziele, Träume und Ängste, was vielseitige, spannende Konflikte ermöglicht.

+# Prompt für Titelbild

+16:9 wide, cinematic fantasy illustration with exactly four young adventurers in the foreground, with clearly visible faces and upper bodies, standing in front of a shimmering portal in a mystical forest at twilight.
+The first character has short, light hair, bright blue eyes, and a calm demeanor, with gentle streams of water and light gusts of wind swirling around their arms.
+The second character appears bold, with a confident gaze and flickering flames surrounding their hands.
+The third character stands in a stable karate stance, radiating self-confidence.
+The fourth character looks shy but attentive, with glowing sparks of illusion magic swirling around their hands.
+The background features an enchanted forest with glowing plants, softly luminescent mushrooms, and trees with violet-tinged bark.
+A light mist hovers above the ground, reflecting the magical light.
+The sky transitions from the warm orange of sunset to deep purple with faint stars beginning to appear.
+Vibrant colors, cinematic lighting, detailed textures, epic fantasy style.
+At the top of the image, include the text "Die Goldjungs" in a stylish, readable fantasy font.
+No additional people or figures in the background.